John Phillip Boehm

-John Phillip Boehm (1683–1749) was a school teacher and an early leader in the German Reformed Church (now the Reformed Church in the United States), first as a lay reader and later as an ordained minister.
+John Phillip Boehm (1683–1749) was a school teacher and an early leader in the German Reformed Church, first as a lay reader and later as an ordained minister.
 He is considered the founder of the German Reformed Church.
+German Reformed congregations are now part of the Reformed Church in the United States and the United Church of Christ.

 Early life

 John Philip Boehm was born on November 24, 1683, in Hochstadt, in the Landgraviate of Hesse-Kassel, in modern-day Germany.
 His parents were Maria and Philip Ludwig Böhm, who was as a schoolmaster who became a Reformed minister.
 During his childhood, his father was married a second time.
 Philip Ludwig's "slippery tongue" got him into trouble with his second wife and his church, which resulted in the family moving often.

 Schoolmaster

 On April 14, 1706, he was received as a citizen at Lambsheim, where he became an innkeeper of the Stag Inn (Hirschwirt), which was owned by his parents-in-law, Anna Maria and Hartman Stähler.
 He moved to Worms (present-day Germany) in 1708, where he was the Reformed school teacher.
 He then secured a teaching position in Lambsheim, where he taught from 1715 to 1720.

-In 1720, Boehm immigrated to "Penn's Woods" (Pennsylvania) and settled near Philadelphia in Whitpain and was a schoolmaster.
+In 1720, Boehm immigrated to Pennsylvania and settled near Philadelphia in Whitpain and was a schoolmaster.